 Luis Elizondo, is the Former Head of the Pentagon program responsible for the investigation of UFOs—now known as Unidentified Anomalous Phenomena (UAP)—he is also the author of IMMINENT: Inside the Pentagon’s Hunt for UFOs, joins to discuss the conversations about the drones we are seeing every night in the sky.
 Is it aliens?
 Foreign drones?
 Or American drones looking for radioactive material?
 See omnystudio.com/listener for privacy information.

-We're gonna go full prosperity.
+We're going to go full prosperity.

 Carmel Harris.